WSA Intercounty Program

 Training for Intercounty may be team or age-group based depending on field availability and health protocols.
 Typically players will be given a minimum of one practice per week and one game per weekend.
 Training will be assigned once teams are made.

 For most age groups training is overseen by professional trainers.

 Schedules and Standings - SYSLNJ schedule for all teams in all divisions.
 Schedules will be available close to the start of the season.
 Games are typically scheduled a few days in advance.

 The WSA Intercounty program is for players who are interested in playing recreational soccer beyond the in-town rec program.
-The in-town rec program ends in third grade which is typically the U9 age.
-Annually, more than 300 players on more than seventeen teams represent the WSA in the Intercounty Youth Soccer League (see the ICYSL league’s website at www.icysl.org).
+Annually, more than 400 players represent the WSA in the Suburban Youth Soccer League (see the SYSL league’s website at www.syslnj.com).
 Intercounty teams provide the opportunity to play in the fall and in the spring against teams from nearby towns.
-The towns/clubs represented in the past have included Berkeley Heights, Clark, Colonia, Cranford, Garwood, Kenilworth, Mountainside, New Providence, Plainfield, Rahway, Roselle, Scotch Plains, South Mountain (Maplewood/South Orange), Springfield, Summit, Union and Westfield.
+The towns/clubs represented in the past have included Berkeley Heights, Bound Brook, Clark, Colonia, Cranford, Edison, Mountainside, New Providence, Plainfield, Rahway, Roselle, Roselle Park, Scotch Plains, Springfield, Summit, and Westfield.

 As previously stated, the Intercounty program encourages players to continue playing recreational soccer beyond the in-town program.
 Intercounty offers players opportunities to realize their potential through training and competition.
 The goal of the Intercounty program is to:

-- Enhance the player’s skills through a recreational team environment.
+- Enhance the player’s soccer and life skills through a recreational team environment.

-- Foster a game-playing attitude based on sportsmanship.
+- Foster a game-playing attitude based on sportsmanship and work ethic.